Our Guide to French Terroir: Where Flavour meets Land

 As cheese lovers, we must mention some specialities, beginning with the obvious, raclette cheese, crottins de Chavignoles, delicious with a salad, or a runny St Marcellin with poilâne bread and a bottle of Brouilly wine, for us that’s just heaven on earth.

-France produces between 1300 to 1600 different cheeses, you can understand why shopping for food here is a very different experience.
-If you’re a bon-vivant, and are planning to surprise your guests to a dinner feast, we suggest you head to the market or supermarket alone, and early.
-Shopping for wine and cheese in France is a serious affair, and with so much choice, your first experience au supermarché WILL BE a little overwhelming, you’ve been warned!
+France produces between 1300 and 1600 different cheeses; you can understand why shopping for food here is a very different experience.
+If you’re a bon vivant and are planning to surprise your guests with a dinner feast, we suggest you head to the market or supermarket alone and early.
+Shopping for wine and cheese in France is a serious affair, and with so much choice, your first experience at the supermarché will be a little overwhelming - you’ve been warned!

 Taste Unique Flavours